mewsieworld/FuseBatchResizeTool/readme.md

 ### V3+

-- Shows Background Color in a box at the top by default, which can also be toggled off, or clicked to one-time change background color
+- Shows Background Color in a box at the top by default, which can also be toggled off, or clicked to one-time change background color (with a box next to it to reset it back to magenta at any time [v4+] )
 - Allows using of arrow keys to move between images in the folder
 - Preview Mode (off by default) for the last image rendered or a preview of the crop
 - Show Hex code of the background color (off by default) (dynamically colored text to preserve contrast ratio [make reading easier]; v3.1+)
 - Select multiple resolutions to output and view (v3.1+)
 - Statistics for the program, in case you're into that (v3.1+)
 - An in-program manual (just in case) (v3.1+)

+### V4+

+- Change output folder (script folder by default) (v4+)
+- Single pixel or configurable cross pixel crosshair to better help you select the middle (snaps to invisible pixel grid) (v4+)
+- Enable and change the color of the pixel grid (v4+)
+- Track statistics locally (for funzies!!!) (v4+)
+- Detailed Logging/Errors/Debug Mode (seriously don't run this with `py` unless you want to be littered with debug msgs) (v4+)
+- Tons and tons of keyboard shortcuts (v4+)
+- Works with transparent images to output something any fuse tool can open (v4+)
+- RGB color pickers were added in a few places (v4+)

 ## How to Use